Sam Oropeza: Boxing career

 Oropeza is 2-0 as a professional boxer.
-He made his return to professional combat sports on March 11, 2017 after a lengthy hiatus and knocked out his opponent Joe Parkinson (0-1) in 35 seconds.
+He made his return to professional combat sports on March 11, 2017, after a lengthy hiatus and knocked out his opponent Joe Parkinson (0-1) in 35 seconds.
 The fight took place at the Sugar House casino in Philadelphia, Pennsylvania for King's Promotions.
 Oropeza has plans to continue his fighting career as a boxer.

-Oropeza returned to the squared circle on May 12, 2017 once again for King's Promotions.
+Oropeza returned to the squared circle on May 12, 2017, once again for King's Promotions.
 He faced Kyle Mcnutt in a cruiserweight tilt.
 Oropeza scored knockdowns in the 1st and 4th rounds on his way to a unanimous decision victory.

+Oropeza defeated Pro Wrestler James "All Day Advocate" Gray for the XRumble Celebrity Boxing United States Light Heavyweight Championship on June 14,2025 at Harrahs Casino near Philadelphia, PA.

 Political career

 Oropeza was nominated by Republicans for a special election to the Pennsylvania Senate's 5th district in 2022.